-Distracted driving has become more common than perhaps ever before, especially with the widespread use of cell phones and other electronic devices.
-That said, anything that takes your attention away from the task of driving is considered a driver distraction.
+Distracted driving is more common than ever before, especially with the widespread use of cell phones and other electronic devices.
+The consequences for drivers in Kentucky and Indiana have been catastrophic.

 If you or a loved one has been injured in a car accident caused by a distracted driver, the Karl Truman Law Office is here to help.
 Please call (502) 222-2222 today for a free consultation in or around Louisville, Kentucky.
 We also serve clients in and around Jeffersonville, Indiana; call (812) 282-8500.